-Although AT&T uses the Verizon Media (AOL & Yahoo!) infrastructure, once email makes it through the AT&T gateway, your email is still subject to analysis and may experience delivery problems.
-Most of the time, your email performance at AT&T should be identical to Verizon Media (AOL & Yahoo!).
-If you are having delivery problems at Verizon Media (AOL & Yahoo!), you will see identical delivery problems at AT&T, Bellsouth and SBC.
-On rare occasions, delivery to AT&T may be slightly different than at Verizon Media (AOL & Yahoo!), and that may be due to not following AT&T’s best practices, being on a blocklist, or an issue with your content.
+Although AT&T uses the Yahoo email infrastructure, when your email makes it through the AT&T gateway, it is still subject to spam filtering and may experience delivery problems.
+Most of the time, your email performance at AT&T should be similar to Yahoo.
+If you are having delivery problems at Yahoo, you will see delivery problems at AT&T, Bellsouth and SBC.
+On rare occasions, delivery to AT&T may be slightly different than at Yahoo, and that may be due to not following AT&T’s best practices, being on a blocklist, or an issue with your content.

 - Determine if your IP addresses are on Blocklists.

 AT&T uses the following blocklists in their filtering decisions.
 If your IP address is listed, refer to the blocklist listing criteria and fix the cause.

 - Check your SMTP logs for clues regarding the issue.